 A crick in your neck may sound like a diagnosis from your great aunt, and it is a vague term that’s been used to describe general neck pain for years.
-But what is a crick in the neck?
-Is it a real condition?
-What does it feel like?
-Is it painful?
-And should you be worried about it?
+Waking up with a crick in your neck can put a damper on your entire day.
+That sudden stiffness, discomfort, or even sharp pain can make simple movements, like turning your head side to side, feel impossible.

 - Headaches